 Overview

-Alecensa is used on its own and only if the NSCLC is ‘ALK-positive’, which means that the cancer cells have certain defects affecting the gene that makes a protein called ALK (anaplastic lymphoma kinase).
+Alecensa is a cancer medicine used to treat a type of lung cancer called non-small-cell lung cancer (NSCLC).
+It is only used when the cancer is ‘ALK-positive’, which means that cancer cells have changes in the gene that makes a protein called anaplastic lymphoma kinase (ALK).

 Alecensa contains the active substance alectinib.

 Alecensa can only be obtained with a prescription and treatment must be started and supervised by a doctor who is experienced in using cancer medicines.
-Genetic defects affecting ALK (‘ALK-positive’ status) should be confirmed in advance by appropriate methods.
+ALK positivity should be confirmed before starting treatment.

 For more information about using Alecensa, see the package leaflet or contact your doctor or pharmacist.

-ALK belongs to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells and the development of new blood vessels that supply them.
-In patients with ALK-positive NSCLC, an abnormal form of ALK is produced that stimulates the cancer cells to divide and grow in an uncontrolled fashion.
+ALK belongs to a family of proteins called receptor tyrosine kinases, which are involved in the growth of cells and the development of new blood vessels that supply them.
+In patients with ALK-positive NSCLC, an abnormal form of ALK is produced and stimulates the cancer cells to divide and grow uncontrollably.
 The active substance in Alecensa, alectinib, is an ALK inhibitor and works by blocking the activity of ALK, thereby reducing the growth and spread of the cancer.

-Alecensa has been shown to be effective in treating ALK-positive NSCLC in three studies.
+Alecensa has been shown to be effective in treating ALK-positive NSCLC.

-Two main studies involved a total of 225 patients in whom the disease progressed despite previous treatment with Xalkori (crizotinib).
-In both studies Alecensa was not compared with any other treatment or placebo (a dummy treatment).
-Response to treatment was assessed using body scans and standardised criteria for solid tumours, with complete response being when the patient had no remaining signs of the cancer.
+Two main studies involved a total of 225 patients with advanced ALK-positive NSCLC in whom the disease progressed despite previous treatment with Xalkori (crizotinib), a cancer medicine that also blocks ALK.
+In both studies, Alecensa was not compared with any other treatment or placebo (a dummy treatment).
+A complete response to treatment means that the patient has no remaining signs of the cancer, whereas a partial response means that the cancer has shrunk.

-The third study involved 303 patients whose ALK-positive NSCLC had not been treated before.
-Alecensa was compared with Xalkori and the main measure of effectiveness was how long patients lived without their disease getting worse.
-After 1 year of treatment, 68% of patients receiving Alecensa lived without their disease getting worse compared with 49% of patients receiving Xalkori.
+The third study involved 303 patients whose advanced ALK-positive NSCLC had not been treated before.
+Alecensa was compared with Xalkori.
+After 1 year of treatment, 68% of patients receiving Alecensa had lived without their disease getting worse compared with 49% of patients receiving Xalkori.

 For the full list of side effects and restrictions with Alecensa, see the package leaflet.